SystemsApproach/security/tls.rst

 performance is that it doesn't treat the transport and security handshakes as two distinct layers.
 Instead, QUIC has build a cryptographic handshake based on TLS into the transport.
-This is illustrated by Figure foo.
+This is illustrated by :numref:`Figure %s <fig-quic-tls>`.
 As RFC 9001 puts it:

 *Rather than a strict layering, these two protocols cooperate: QUIC